 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A99 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Sony A99 Manual.
+In contrast, the A99 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99.
+Further information on the features and operation of the Z50 and A99 can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Sony A99 Manual.

 So how do things add up?
 Is the Nikon Z50 better than the Sony A99 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).